thinkloop/memoizerific/README.md

 Memoizee performed reliably with good speed.

 Memoizerific was fastest by about 30% with predictable decreases in performance as tests became more challenging.
-It is built for real-world production use.

 ## License